What is Article 15 of the Indian Constitution? Important Features and Provisions

 The Article 15 is mentioned as the Fundamental Right in India.
 Currently it is a buzz in Indian cinema world because a movie released on this article.

 Recently a movie is released based on the “Article 15” of the Indian constitution namely “Article 15”.
 This movie is based on the “Dalit atrocities” and discrimination against the person of this particular caste.
-The movie is directed and produced by the Anubhav Sinha and its date of releasing is 28th June 2019.
+The movie is directed and produced by the Anubhav Sinha and its date of release was 28th June 2019.

 In the light of this movie we are publishing this story which explains that what are the key provisions in the "article 15" of the Indian constitution.